Stiffnessometer, a magnetic-field-free superconducting stiffness meter and its application: Data Analysis

 Using Eq.~\ref{StiffToLambda}, the penetration depth is given by

-Since all the dimensions of the ring and pickup-loop are on the order of $ 1$~mm, and we can measure voltage ratios to better than 5\%, we can measure $\lambda$ bigger than 1~mm.
+Since all the dimensions of the ring and pickup-loop are on the order of $ 1$~mm, and we can measure voltage ratios to better than 5\%, we can measure $\lambda$ on the order of 1~mm.

-The critical current density in the ring $J^c$ can also be calculated in the weak stiffness limit.
-In this case we define a critical current in the coil $I^c_{IC}$, as the current at which the linearity between the signal $\Delta V_R^{max}$ and coil current $I_{IC}$ breaks.
-This happens when $A_{IC}(R_{in})$ reaches a certain critical value $A^c_{IC}(R_{in})$.
-We take $A^c_{IC}(R_{in})$ from the numerical calculation presented in Fig.~\ref{BandAvsr} using $I^c_{IC}$.
-The critical current density in the weak stiffness limit is